chipsalliance/Cores-VeeR-EL2/docs/source/intro.md

     - clarified that correctable error counter/threshold registers are always instantiated (sections [I-Cache Error Counter/Threshold Register (micect)](error-protection.md#i-cache-error-counter-threshold-register-micect), [Iccm Correctable Error Counter/Threshold Register (miccmect)](error-protection.md#iccm-correctable-error-counter-threshold-register-miccmect), and [Dccm Correctable Error Counter/Threshold Register (mdccmect)](error-protection.md#dccm-correctable-error-counter-threshold-register-mdccmect))
     - corrected PIC I/O power reduction feature description ([](interrupts.md#power-reduction))
     - incremented mimpid register value from '3' to '4' ({numref}`tab-veer-el2-core-specific-std-rv-machine-information-csrs`)
+* - 2.0
+  - Jan 14, 2025
+    - Extended the core with support for RISC-V User privilege level
+    - Extended the core with support for PMP and ePMP functionalities
+    - ICache memory is now exported from the main core and can be provided at SoC integration level
+    - Extended the repository with a number of tests covering various core configurations
 :::

 ## Reference Documents